-A high-quality and comfortable keyboard are also highly recommended.
+A high-quality and comfortable keyboard is also highly recommended.
 Many of our transcriptionists use a mechanical keyboard.
 These keyboards are easier on your hands, wrists, and fingers because the keys are easier to push down.
 They start around $75 and are well worth the investment if you have previously experienced pain in your hands or wrists from typing.
 A good pair of earbuds or a headset is also needed to transcribe audio files.

 Just as important is access to high-speed internet.
 Download speeds of at least 10mbps, although 100mbps is recommended, with upload speeds of at least 10mbps.

 Using a foot pedal is also recommended, and here’s why.
 Each time you remove your hand(s) from the keyboard and use your mouse to playback a portion of the audio file, you lose seven characters each second.
-Since speed and accuracy is the foundation for a transcriptionist, learning to use a foot pedal will increase your productivity and, in turn, your income.
+Since speed and accuracy are the foundation for a transcriptionist, learning to use a foot pedal will increase your productivity and, in turn, your income.

 It doesn’t matter if you have a PC, Mac, desktop, or laptop.
 The most important aspect is you have enough RAM and storage.
 You’ll need at least 8GB of RAM to effectively and simultaneously run multiple software programs.
 For future-proofing, we suggest going as high as 16GB.
-If your computer has difficulty running Chrome, Word, ExpressScribe, Excel, and your foot pedal simultaneously, you will need a new machine if you want to maximize your income potential.
+If your computer has difficulty running Chrome, Word, ExpressScribe, Excel, and your foot pedal simultaneously, you will need a new machine to maximize your income potential.

-You are going to want to use a dual monitor setup if at all possible.
+You will want to use a dual monitor setup, if at all possible.
 Having two monitors allows you to have Google open on one screen and Word on the other, where you will transcribe your work.
-Having a browser open with easy access on your other monitor allows you to research any unknown word or phrase quickly.
-This happens more than you think, and a second monitor will significantly help.
-Our desks have at least two monitors on them here in our offices.
+Having a browser open with easy access on your other monitor lets you quickly research any unknown word or phrase.
+This happens more than you think; a second monitor will significantly help.
+The desks in our offices have at least two monitors.